jeli2k/arc42_EcoRide/arc42/arc42-template-EN.md

 | *1* | *Reliability* | *Reliability is crucial for our car-sharing company, as it enhances customer trust in punctual and well-maintained vehicles, thus promoting a positive user experience and long-term customer loyalty.* |
 | *2* | *User-friendliness* | *User-friendliness is a central quality goal for our car-sharing company, as it ensures that customers can effortlessly and intuitively use our services, leading to a positive user experience and increasing the attractiveness of our service* |
 | *3* | *Data security* | *Data security is a primary quality objective for our car-sharing company, as it protects the confidentiality and integrity of sensitive user information, strengthens the trust of our customers, and simultaneously minimizes legal and financial risks.* |
--   Priority 1
-    - Zu

--   essential features,

--   essential functional requirements,

--   quality goals for the architecture and

--   relevant stakeholders and their expectations

 The top three (max five) quality goals for the architecture whose fulfillment is of highest importance to the major stakeholders.
 We